Howard Lovecraft and the Undersea Kingdom

 Howard Lovecraft and the Undersea Kingdom is a 2017 animated direct-to-video film based on the graphic novel of the same name.
 The inspiration comes from the writings of American horror author H. P. Lovecraft.
 The sequel to 2016 film Howard Lovecraft and the Frozen Kingdom, itself was followed by sequel Howard Lovecraft and the Kingdom of Madness in 2018.

 Plot

 After the events of the Frozen Kingdom, Howard Lovecraft is now home.

 A terrible curse is placed upon his loved ones and he must travel to the Undersea Kingdom in order to free his mother who has been captured by an old foe.
 On his quest he gains help from Dr. Armitage, his father Winfield, and his best friend Spot.

 Production

 On January 18, 2017, it was announced that Mark Hamill, Christopher Plummer and Jeffrey Combs and Doug Bradley would be joining the voice cast in this animated feature.
-Mark Hamill was cast as Dr. Henry Armitage while Christopher Plummer and Doug Bradley reprise their roles as Dr. Herbert West and Nyarlathotep.
+Mark Hamill was cast as Dr. Henry Armitage while Christopher Plummer, Ron Perlman, and Doug Bradley reprise their respective roles as Dr. Herbert West, Shoggoth, and Nyarlathotep.

 Shout!
 Factory had acquired the distribution rights to the series including theatrical, digital, broadcast, home entertainment.